alicezwatson/personal-data-pollution/README.md

 The reason I include the last few as "personally identifying" is because it's often easy to pivot from someone's handle or profile picture on one service to their alt and real-name accounts on other services.
 If, for instance, a company were to have trackers across many sites (*cough* Google, Facebook), then they can build profiles and connect them by a common IP, cookie, or browser fingerprint.

 #### Behavioral Data (BD)
 This is information about what you do on and offline.
-If your [typical morning routine](https://xkcd.com/1518/) has you logging in to your Threads account to check the like-count on your latest post about NFTs, then Meta knows a good deal about you already.
+If your [typical morning routine](https://xkcd.com/1518/) has you logging in to Threads to check the like-count on your latest post about NFTs, then Meta knows a good deal about you already.

 ### 2. Defining Adversaries